dgryski/go-perfbook/performance.md

 shift in traffic.
 Then it's time to revisit the cache size or the expiration policy.

-This also means your benchmark data needs to be representative of the real world.
-If repeated requests are sufficiently rare, it's more expensive to keep them around than to recompute them.
-If your benchmark data consists of only the same repeated request, your cache will give an inaccurate view of the performance.

 program tuning:
    if possible, keep the old implementation around for testing